x42005e1f/culsans/docs/api.rst

   Bases: :exc:`ValueError`

-  Exception raised when peek is called on a :class:`~culsans.Queue` object which is not peekable.
+  Exception raised when peek/clear is called on a :class:`~culsans.Queue` object which is not peekable/clearable.
 .. culsans.UnsupportedOperation-end-marker